Huawei Faces Ban on Selling 5G Kit to U.K. by End of This Year

 In May the U.S. banned Huawei from sourcing microchips which use American technology, a move that forced British officials to reassess their view of the security and sustainability of using the company’s equipment in 5G networks.

 The U.K.’s National Cyber Security Centre led a review which concluded the new U.S. sanctions meant Huawei would have to use potentially insecure technology, making 5G security risks impossible to control.

 At the same time, Johnson has faced demands from within his own Conservative Party to take a tougher line with Beijing.
 Senior Tories demanded the premier should give firm deadlines for when Huawei will be blocked from Britain, amid concerns its equipment could be used by Chinese spies -- a charge the company denies.

 Johnson now faces several difficulties.
 Huawei is a huge global phone equipment maker which is already embedded in British networks.
-Removing it will be time-consuming and costly, and risks undermining the premier’s election promise to improve communications services across the U.K. A spokesman for Huawei declined to comment on the proposals until they are made public.
+Removing it will be complicated for phone companies and risks undermining the premier’s election promise to improve communications services across the U.K.

 In the short term, a ban on the company will inflame already heated relations between London and Beijing.
 Tensions have grown recently over China’s new security law in Hong Kong, a former British colony, and the handling of the coronavirus pandemic.